yuriever/Yurie-Math/Kernel/Math/Usage.md

 * `#!wl powerExponentCollect` - powerExponentCollect[exponents..., Inactive][expr]: collect and combine power factors with common exponents.

-    * Info[Inactive]: avoid auto-expansion of integer base.
+    * Info[Inactive]: avoid auto-expansion of power factors with integer base.

     * Hint: if no exponent is specified, try to collect all power factors.